Aure64/pyro_fork/backend/README.md

 ### `yarn build`

-Compile server from TypeScript to JavaScript in `dist/` directory.
+Compile backend from TypeScript to JavaScript in `dist/` directory.

 ### `yarn eslint:lint`